marinehadd/aws-cloudops-networking/content/_index.md

 ---
-title: "Amazon CloudOps Networking Workshop"
+title: "Welcome to the Amazon CloudOps Networking Workshop!"
 chapter: true
 weight: 1
 ---

-## Amazon CloudOps Networking Workshop
+## Welcome to the Amazon CloudOps Networking Workshop!

-In this workshop, we will walk through the fundamentals of Linux server administration as a part of the AWS Cloud Operations course.
+In this workshop, we will go through the basics of networking in both traditional and cloud context.
+At the end of it, you should understand all the networking concepts at a high level and be able to deploy a basic VPC infrastructure in AWS console.

-By the end of this two-session module, you will be able to perform basic Linux and AWS administration tasks as a preparation for the following AWS Cloud Administrator bootcamp.
-Depending on your level of experience, you may want to have a look at the [Further Reading](/further_reading.html) section to learn more about Linux administration.
+The workshop will consist of the following:
+- 3 x 2h lectures
+- 3 x 2h office hours (optional)

+(Provide dates)

+For additional labs and bedtime reading, you can find more material in the [Further Reading](/further_reading.html) section.